bobum/damselfly.org/_posts/2024-01-15-agatha-a-short-tale-of-woe-triumph.md

 image: /assets/images/blog/3400c2_18fe8fd4f8894bf8a4e9a533dd77dab0~mv2.jpg
 reading_time: 3
 ---
-# Agatha, A Short Tale of Woe & Triumph

 ![ree](/assets/images/blog/3400c2_18fe8fd4f8894bf8a4e9a533dd77dab0~mv2.jpg)

 "Deeply hurt by the death of her mother, thirty-five-year-old Agatha Christie was still trying to overcome her grief when her husband of twelve years suddenly announced that he was in love with another woman and wanted a divorce.
 The twin shocks threw Agatha into a deep state of depression.
 Feeling that the best of life was behind her, she saw little reason to go on living.
 Only concern for her seven-year-old daughter saved her from suicide.